Video: Man confronts thieves as they steal his car in Milwaukee

 The two ignored Bennett's demands for them to leave the car.

-"It didn't seem like they were really phased by it.
+"It didn't seem like they were really fazed by it.
 They just kept doing what they were doing,” he said.

 What they were doing ended up being a car theft.
 The two boys got away, ultimately making it about six minutes down the road to the 7300 block of Acacia.